 While the various poodles exhibit some differences in personality, they are all relatively similar.
 The first thing that jumps out to you about poodles is their considerable intelligence (they are typically listed among the ten most intelligent breeds).
 Poodles figure things out very quickly and are quite easy to train.

-In fact, proper training is crucial for poodles, as they can assume the “alpha” role in your home if not provided with consistent, firm leadership.
-While they are usually gentle dogs, who won’t present the types of problems an untrained mastiff or Rottweiler may, you’ll be much happier with a poodle that knows his place in the familial pecking order.
+In fact, proper training is crucial for poodles, as they can run amok in your home if not provided with consistent, firm leadership and plenty to do.
+While they are usually gentle dogs, who won’t present the types of problems an untrained mastiff or Rottweiler may, you’ll be much happier with a poodle whose brain is occupied and who isn’t bored.

 Poodles are quite affectionate with their families, and they are usually friendly with most strangers and unfamiliar dogs.
 Harsh treatment methods are not advisable with these sensitive dogs, and positive-reinforcement-based strategies work much better during training.

 Poodle Exercise Needs

 Poodles are more athletic than many people would suppose, and exercise is an important component of their care.
 They aren’t huskies, who must be given the opportunity to run to the horizon and back on a daily basis, but poodles do need the chance to run, jump, and play regularly.